Jan-3007/DSP_lab/README.md

 # Getting started
 - jumper configuration:
 	- J1, J2 open
     - J3: 2-3
 	- J4: 1-2
-- plug your board into your PC using the USB cable
+- plug your board (CN2 port) into your PC using the USB cable
 - go to "hello_world/.vscode/"
   - depending on your OS choose between settings.windows.json or settings.linux.json
   - rename the corresponding file to settings.json (the other file can be deleted)
 - launch "hello_world.code-workspace" (with VS Code)
-- install all recommended extensions, they will be displayed as a notification by VS Code in the bottom right
+- install all recommended extensions, they will be displayed as notifications by VS Code in the bottom right
 - switch to the CMake extension
-  - at the same level of each tab to the right is the button to run the corresponding process
+  - when hovering with the mouse over each process step, a button to run the process will be displayed to the right of the process name
-  - in each tab you can choose between different options by selecting the button next to it
+  - in each process step you can choose between different options by selecting the button next to it
   - in the _Configure_ tab, select DebugNoOpt as the option and run Configure afterwards
     - all temporary files for the build process are stored in the "hello_world/build/" folder, which can be deleted anytime
   - in the _Build_ tab, select DebugNoOpt as the option and run Build afterwards
 - switch to Run and Debug
-  - select "GDB debugger CMSIS-DAP (hello_world)
+  - select "GDB debugger CMSIS-DAP (hello_world)"
   - clicking the green play button will flash the program and start the debugger
   - an automatic breakpoint will be set at main()
     - due to a limited number of breakpoints, it can be necessary to disable this
     - you can do so in "hello_world/.vscode/launch.json" by commenting the line: `"runToEntryPoint": "main"`,
-  - press F5 or click the green button in the debugger window
+  - press F5 or click the green button in the debugger window to continue
 - when playing audio to the input jack, the board should pass the audio undistorted to the output jack
-- now you are ready to set up your own project
+- now you are ready to create your own project

 # Create your own project
 - to use this sample project for your own project you have to make some adjustments
 1. copy the entire sample project
 2. rename the folder containing all files with your project name (referred to as {project_name})